Saturday, 13 June 2009

 Phase 1 of the fence is almost completed at last.
 It is a long job, though oddly therapeutic.
 It could almost be pleasurable but for the fact that most of the skin has been removed from my fingers!
 The top of the fence will be trimmed into a kind of wave pattern in order to introduce some curves into what otherwise can be an unremittingly linear space.

 Joe and Kieran assembling the double swing.
-C'mon lads, you can't play in there, There's work to do.

 An Afternoon Out.